7 Quick Spring Cleaning Projects You Can Do In 1 Hour Or Less

 5. | Clean Out A Bathroom Drawer

-Repeat daily or weekly until all drawers are complete.
+- Repeat daily or weekly until all drawers are complete.

 6. | Try File Folding

 There are lots of videos online to teach you how to file fold.
 Once you get the hang of it it is easy!
-I love it because it helps your clothes rest neatly in a drawer so that you can quickly and easily see EVERYTHING you have without digging to the bottom.
+I love it because it helps your clothes rest neatly in a drawer so that you can quickly and easily SEE EVERYTHING you have without digging to the bottom.

 7. | Maintain Your Kitchen Appliances

 I don’t know about you, but for me, maintaining my kitchen appliances is something that tends to fall to the back burner.

-Here are some ideas:
+Here are some suggestions:

-- Fill the sink with hot soapy water and pull out your crockpots, food processors, waffle makers, insta pots and any other appliances you use often.
-Wipe ‘em down, scrubbing the crevices with a scrub brush or a magic eraser.
-Shine up the surface of stainless steel appliances using a stainless steel cleaner.
+- Fill the sink with hot soapy water and pull out your crockpots, food processors, waffle makers, Insta Pots and any other small appliances you use often.
+Wipe ‘em down, scrubbing the crevices with a scrub brush or a Magic Eraser.

 - Descale your coffee maker and wash and rinse the components.